minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-towels-in-the-box.md

 ### Variation 5

 I put some treats on the bottom of the box.
-Then I fold the towel and I put some treats in foldings as well and then I placed the towel in the box.
+Then I folded the towel and I put some treats in foldings as well and then I placed the towel in the box.
 It took Miki about two minutes to find all the treats.

 [![](https://lh3.googleusercontent.com/t_cj6t3nf1WWCYTeEXpGKVsNMrKisTSE6DCgtgJbKYw=w1489-h989-no)](https://lh3.googleusercontent.com/t_cj6t3nf1WWCYTeEXpGKVsNMrKisTSE6DCgtgJbKYw=w1489-h989-no)